graphhopper/graphhopper/docs/core/profiles.md

     custom_model_file: my_custom_model.yml
 ```

-You do not necessarily need to define a custom model for this and instead you can also set `custom_model_file: empty`
+You do not necessarily need to define a proper custom model here and instead you can also set `custom_model_file: empty`
 (which means an empty custom model containing no rules will be used on the server-side).
+You then use the `/route-custom`
-To change the profile for a single routing request you use the `/route-custom` endpoint and send your custom model
-(using the format explained above but as JSON) with the request body.
-The model you send will then be merged with the
+(*not* `/route`) endpoint and send your custom model (using the format explained above, but as JSON) with the request
-profile you select using the `profile` parameter (which has to be a custom profile) using the merging rules
+body.
+The model you send will be merged with the profile you select using the `profile` parameter (which has to be
-explained below.

-### Inheritance of Custom Profiles

-When a custom model is used on a per-request basis the profile in the request has to be a custom profile available
-on the server.
-Before the request continues both models are merged.
-To support the Hybrid mode
-(not only "pure" Dijkstra or A*) this merge process has to follow certain rules.
-This ensures that the edge weight can
+a custom profile).
+For the Hybrid mode (not only "pure" Dijkstra or A*) the merge process has to ensure that all weights
+resulting from the merged custom model are equal or larger than those of the base profile that was used during the
-only increase to maintain the optimality of the underlying routing algorithm.
-It works as follows:
+preparation process.
+This is necessary to maintain the optimality of the underlying routing algorithm.
+Therefore we use the following rules to merge the two models:

  * for priority: an existing factor is multiplied with the factor specified in the request
  * for speed_factor: an existing factor is multiplied with the factor specified in the request